ROCm/HIP/README.md

 HIP C++ code can be compiled with either,

-* On the NVIDIA CUDA platform, HIP provides header file which translate from the HIP runtime APIs to CUDA runtime APIs.
+* On the NVIDIA CUDA platform, HIP provides header file in the repository [hipother](https://github.com/ROCm/hipother) which translate from the HIP runtime APIs to CUDA runtime APIs.
 The header file contains mostly inlined functions and thus has very low overhead - developers coding in HIP should expect the same performance as coding in native CUDA.
 The code is then compiled with nvcc, the standard C++ compiler provided with the CUDA SDK.
 Developers can use any tools supported by the CUDA SDK including the CUDA profiler and debugger.
-* On the AMD ROCm platform, HIP provides a header and runtime library built on top of HIP-Clang compiler.
+* On the AMD ROCm platform, HIP provides a header and runtime library built on top of HIP-Clang compiler in the repository [Common Language Runtime (CLR)](https://github.com/ROCm/clr).
 The HIP runtime implements HIP streams, events, and memory APIs, and is a object library that is linked with the application.
 The source code for all headers and the library implementation is available on GitHub.
-  HIP developers on ROCm can use AMD's ROCgdb (https://github.com/ROCm/ROCgdb) for debugging and profiling.
+  HIP developers on ROCm can use AMD's [ROCgdb](https://github.com/ROCm/ROCgdb) for debugging and profiling.

 Thus HIP source code can be compiled to run on either platform.
 Platform-specific features can be isolated to a specific platform using conditional compilation.
 Thus HIP provides source portability to either platform.
 HIP provides the _hipcc_ compiler driver which will call the appropriate toolchain depending on the desired platform.